-An Individual Education Plan (IEP) Team for a child is a group of people that includes:
+An Individualized Education Program (IEP) Team for a child is a group of people that includes:

 - at least one regular education teacher of child who is, or may be, participating, in regular classes